 This soup is creamy, delicious and is filled with enough vegetables to make this a healthy comforting soup!
 This soup uses 1 whole pound of celery.
 Most recipes call for just using the celery stalks but I wanted to use everything, so that’s what I did – celery stalks, leaves, everything!
 The leaves have so much flavor (and scent!) to them that they deserve to be enjoyed too!

-SLOW COOKER Meatball Potato Casserole with a creamy beef gravy is delicious!
+Slow Cooker Meatballs & Potatoes recipe, served with a creamy beef gravy.
 This easy to make crockpot recipe is perfect for busy weeknights!
 This Italian Meatballs dish uses cream of mushroom soup and is filled with vegetables including potatoes, carrots, celery and onion!
-My husband officially declares this one of his favorite meals!
-This is a sponsored post written by me on behalf of Carando®.
-All opinions are entirely my own.

 When my husband tasted this meal, his first words (with eyes closed) were “This is good.
 Real good.”
 I immediately agreed!
 Not only does this Slow Cooker Meatball Potato Casserole taste great, but it smells amazing too!
 Don’t you love the way your home smells after you’ve been slow cooking a home cooked meal all day long?

-For this dish, we’re slow cooking Italian meatballs, potatoes, carrots, celery, and onion in a delicious cream of mushroom soup/beef onion mix gravy to make one delicious casserole!
+For this dish, we’re slow cooking Italian meatballs, potatoes, carrots, celery, and onion in a delicious cream of mushroom soup/beef onion mix gravy to make one delicious complete meal!

 SLOW COOKER Shredded Chicken and White Bean Soup is packed with healthy, hearty vegetables which is going to warm up your dinner table!
 This recipe is easy to make – throw all the ingredients in your crock pot for 8 hours and it’s ready!
 Even better – this meal is economical and doesn’t cost much to make!
 We love this as a Fall and Winter meal!